-- Third Saturday Workdays: Join the Rural Cemetery every third Saturday of the month from 9 - noon for a volunteer work party.
-(Work party not hosted in September.)
+- Third Saturday Workdays: Join the Rural Cemetery every third Saturday of the month from 9am-noon for a volunteer work party (work party not hosted in September).
 Projects include the cemetery beautification efforts such as mowing grass and landscaping projects, painting, repairing borders, restoring plots, and various maintenance work.

 - The Rose Brigade: Consider offering a bit of your time to join the Rose Brigade, a small group of volunteer gardeners who care for the Rural Cemetery's extraordinary collection of vintage roses.

-- Adopt-a-Plot: Select a specific plot (20 by 20 feet) and sign up to maintain it in good condition by doing necessary weeding, raking, planting (if desired) 3 - 4 times a year.
+- Adopt-a-Plot: Select a specific plot (20 x 20 ft) and sign up to maintain it in good condition by doing necessary weeding, raking, planting (if desired) 3 - 4 times a year.

 - Docent: Serve as a docent for various tours, including student tours and Lamplight Tours.